abhijitzarina-web/neon-dash/README.md

 codepen.io= codepen.io < TRY THE EDITOR < finish the tutorial  start from scratch  copy and paste

 🛡️ License
 This project is open-source and available under the Apache License 2.0.

-Please do not deploy this project somewhere else
+Please do not deploy this project somewhere else.